An Improved Approximation Algorithm for Quantum Max-Cut: Rounding algorithms

 \begin{theorem} The output energy of Algorithm \ref{alg_QMC} satisfies $0.582 \cdot ||H|| \leq E \leq ||H||$. \end{theorem} \begin{proof}

 \end{proof}

-A nice feature of this algorithm is that it maintains the $SU(2)$ rotation symmetry of the problem, and does not pick a preferred direction.
-This is in contrast to other QMC algorithms, which often pick a preferred basis $\{|0\rangle,|1\rangle\}$.
+A nice feature of this algorithm is that it maintains the $SU(2)$ rotation symmetry of the problem.
+For example, nowhere does the algorithm pick a preferred single-qubit basis, or a preferred direction on the Bloch sphere.
+This is in contrast to other QMC algorithms such as the one in \cite{AGM, Parekh-Thompson, scoop}, which often pick a preferred basis $\{|0\rangle,|1\rangle\}$.